PattanaikL/GeoMol/README.md

 We can't deal with disconnected fragments (i.e. there is a "." in the SMILES).

-This model is not going to work on macrocycles.
+This code will work poorly for macrocycles.

 To ensure correct predictions, ALL tetrahedral chiral centers must be specified.
 There's probably a way to automate the specification of "rigid" chiral centers (e.g. in a fused ring), which I'll hopefully figure out soon, but I'm grad